unfoldtoolbox/UnfoldDocs/src/developer.md

 #### Commit (messages)

-- Please refrain from making huge commits; rather make smaller commits for specific changes
+- Please refrain from making huge commits; rather make smaller commits for specific changes.
 - Use imperative or present tense, for instance: *Add feature* or *Fix bug*.
 - Have informative titles (i.e. **do not**: *fix UnfoldSim*; **do**: *fix issue creating events*).
 - When necessary, add a body with details.